The best visual novels that'll capture your imagination

 : PC

-It's worth noting right from the off that Edo Blossoms is the second entry in the two part series of Haukoki games, with the first being Kyoto Winds.
+It's worth noting right from the off that Edo Blossoms is the second entry in the two-part series of Haukoki games, with the first being Kyoto Winds.
 Kyoto Winds essentially establishes the characters and how the protagonist came to be in their company, but the main heart of the story and most of its action takes place in Edo Blossoms, which is why it's the one that finds a place on this list.
 Originally released on the PSP and Nintendo 3DS, Edo Blossoms is a revamped version of the classic game with a whole host of new routes and characters.
 Where the original had four routes, the new version has nine.

-Hakuoki sees you play a young woman called Chizuru Yukimura who finds herself fighting alongside a group of warriors in Japan known as the Shinsengumi.
+Hakuoki sees you play a young woman called Chizuru Yukimura, who finds herself fighting alongside a group of warriors in Japan known as the Shinsengumi.
 In its world, there are demons who have superhuman strength, and some have tried to harness the power of the demons, only to transform into blood-frenzied people known as "Furies."
-With a lot of romance, action, and fantastic localisation, animation, and artwork, Hakuoki is one of the strongest and most engaging Otome visual novels around.
+With a lot of romance, action, and fantastic localization, animation, and artwork, Hakuoki is one of the strongest and most engaging Otome visual novels around.

 9. Doki Doki Literature Club Plus